RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 Rust solves the `toolchain-setup problem` by providing a compiler feature called `target specification`.
 This feature allows you to create object files for any target architeture that you specify.
 The compiler will automatically take care of choosing a linker, providing a linker script, finding the right system-files and take care of other configurations.

-If you had installed your Rust toolchain in the normal fashion... ie. [using rustup](https://www.rust-lang.org/tools/install), then there is a high chance that your compiler has the ability to produce object files for your machine's triple-target ONLY.
+If you had installed your Rust toolchain in the normal fashion... ie. [using rustup](https://www.rust-lang.org/tools/install), then there is a high chance that your compiler has the ability to produce object files for your host-machine's triple-target ONLY.

 To see the target-architecture AND triple-target name of your machine, run the following commands :
 ```bash